Contingency Management: An Effective Treatment for Addiction

 Core Uses for Contingency Management

-Research indicates that Contingency Management (CM) is exceptionally effective in treating stimulant use disorder and other conditions without FDA-approved medications.
+Research indicates that Contingency Management interventions are exceptionally effective in treating stimulant use disorder and other conditions without FDA-approved medications.
 Notably, CM is twice as effective as standalone Cognitive Behavioral Therapy (CBT) and counseling.
 Even more compelling, when combined with these approaches, CM significantly boosts overall program efficacy.

 In some cases, CM can be a standalone solution, and in others, the protocol combines well with additional therapies to increase their effectiveness.
 Here are some common use cases where CM has demonstrated notable success:

-CM programs can be designed in various ways, but those that award points or vouchers that translate into cash equivalents are among the most popular.
+CM programs for addiction treatment can be designed in various ways, but those that award points or vouchers that translate into cash equivalents are among the most popular.

 Health and Human Services (HHS) suggests that states, agencies, and providers consider digital technologies to deliver CM programs.
 Evidence-based digital options, like CHESS Health’s Contingency Management solution, provide the optimal protocols HHS suggests, and with 90% of Americans owning a smartphone, digital CM solutions are readily available to most of the population.